wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+Version 1.3, *released 06/27/14*

+* Prepared the plugin for internationalization, and created .pot file for translation.
+* Created three initial translations  with Google Translate and some other resources: French - fr_FR, Spanish - es_ES, and German - de_DE.
+I realize machine translations may not be the best, but I figured I'd at least get the ball rolling.
+If anyone wants to donate their talent and a small amount of time to translating, it would be much appreciated.
+It's not hard - just [contact me](http://www.redsandmarketing.com/plugins/wp-spamshield/support/) and I'll get you set up.
+It really doesn't take very long for each language/localization.
+I'm happy to give credit and a website link to anyone who's willing to help out.
+* Removed documentation from settings page, since the same info is provided on the plugin homepage (in greater detail).
+The "Quick Navigation - Contents" is still there, it just points to the plugin homepage now.
+All the info is still available, it just makes it a bit more efficient if I only have to update documentation in one place.
+Side benefit is that it slims down the plugin file size a little bit.
+* Updated the spam filters.

 Version 1.2.4, *released 06/23/14*